 The Lithuanian government does not require HIV testing for U.S. citizens.
 Sexually transmitted diseases are a growing public health problem.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 The following diseases are prevalent:

 Visit the U.S. Centers for Disease Control and Prevention website for more information about Resources for Travelers regarding specific issues in Lithuania.

 Road Conditions and Safety: While in Lithuania, you may encounter road conditions that differ significantly from those in the United States.
 Roads in Lithuania range from well-maintained two-to four-lane highways connecting major cities, to small dirt roads crossing the countryside.

 Traffic Laws: You may drive in Lithuania for up to 90 days with a U.S. driver’s license.

-Public Transportation: Public transportation is generally considered safe and is readily available via taxi, uber, or bus.
-If utilizing taxi services, we recommend that travelers place a request via phone, app or hotel to ensure validity.
+Public Transportation: Public transportation is considered safe and is readily available via taxi, Uber, or bus.
+If utilizing taxi services, we recommend that travelers place a request via phone, app, or hotel to ensure their safety.
 As in every situation, travelers should be aware of their surroundings, specifically within large crowds where petty theft could occur.

 See our Road Safety page for more information.

-Maritime Travel: Mariners planning travel to Lithuania should also check for U.S. maritime advisories and alerts.
-Information may also be posted to the U.S. Coast Guard homeport website and the NGA broadcast warnings website (select “broadcast warnings”).
+Maritime Travel: Mariners traveling to Lithuania should check for U.S. maritime advisories and alerts.
+Information may also be posted to the U.S. Coast Guard homeport website and the NGA broadcast warnings.